IMMEDIATE AVAILABILITY!

 Understanding Diesel Generator Specifications: kW, kVA and Power Factor

-When a diesel generator is operating under the proper conditions in which is was designed for, the Depositphotos_232230216_xl-2015.jpggenerator will operate on high efficiency and enjoy a longer service life.
-In order to ensure your investment is the perfect machinery for the job, a purchases should understand the relationships between kilowatts (kW), kilovolt-amperes (kVA) and power factor (PF) in diesel generators.
+When a diesel generator is operating under proper conditions, it will run on high efficiency and enjoy a long service life.
+In order to ensure this investment is the perfect machine for the job, a buyer should understand the relationships between kilowatts (kW), kilovolt-amperes (kVA) and power factors (PF).

 • Kilowatts (kW) measure the real electric power supplied by the diesel generator.
 This power is used by the equipment and appliances within the building.